Kung Pao Chicken is the ultimate Chinese stir fry of wok fried chicken with vegetables and peanuts in a delicious spicy sauce, quick and easy to make!

 We're whipping up an easy stir fried chicken recipe in the Chili Pepper Madness kitchen today, my friends.
 Would you care for some?
 You're definitely going to want to sample this one.

-This particular dish is a classic Chinese chicken stir fry that Americans have most likely heard of and enjoyed from local Chinese restaurants or a fast food chain like Panda Express.
+This particular dish is a classic Chinese dish that Americans have most likely heard of and enjoyed from local Chinese restaurants or a fast food chain like Panda Express.

 It's called Kung Pao Chicken, and it's one of the grand daddy's of stir fried chicken in the U.S.